TheWhiteLionGod/Documentation-Generator/README.md

 # Documentation Generator
-This python module will take in your source directory, read through your python files, and generate documentation for it.
+This python module will take in your source directory, read through your python/java files, and generate documentation for it.

 ## Installation
 ```bash